chuckfinca/ASimplePurchaseKit/README.md

 First, you'll need a `.storekit` configuration file in your project for testing.
 Define your product identifiers there and in App Store Connect.

-In your app's entry point or a central location, initialize the PurchaseService.
-It's an ObservableObject, so you can inject it into your SwiftUI environment.
+In your app's entry point or a central location, initialize the `PurchaseService`.
+It's an `ObservableObject`, so you can inject it into your SwiftUI environment.

 ```swift
 import SwiftUI